skolchin/gbr/README.md

 3. Find stones (black and white):

-  * Threshold image to keep only stone-related pixels (for white stone images - also invert it)

-  * Morph the image (dilate, erode).
-Add a blur to remove noise
+  * Apply pre-filters specified in parameters (channel splitting, thresholding, dilating, eroding, etc)

-  * Run HoughCircles to detect circles which are going to be the stones
+  * Run HoughCircles to detect circles, convert their X,Y coordinates to board position

-4. Convert X, Y stone coordinates to board positions

-5. Apply watershed, if specified
+  * Apply post-filters to tune circle radius (watershed)

 There are some tuning parameters for each of the steps and they are to be adjusted for each particular board.
 After the tuning, the program performs quite well on a computer-generated boards.